 To care for your Carrots for the Easter Bunny plate, wipe with a damp cloth and store.
 Don’t run it through the dishwasher or use it for much more than carrots.

-Need more help with your Cricut?
-Try Cricut Academy!
+Need help with your Cricut?
+Get started with my Cricut Basics eBook!

 More Easter Projects You’ll Love